When you make content for the bottom of your sales funnel, you need to focus on quality rather than quantity.

 Before creating any bottom of the funnel content, talk with your sales department and have a content marketing strategy in place (and also outline how you will measure success).
 The sales team knows the problems that customers face and concerns that potential customers have.
 Their input can help with creating effective, engaging content.

-To get you started with producing amazing content for the bottom of the funnel, here are six ideas to help close the deal with prospects.
+To get you started with producing amazing content for the bottom of the funnel, here are six content marketing sales ideas to help close the deal with prospects.

 1. Case studies

 Case studies prove to prospects that your product/service works for other businesses.
 These studies also offer another reason to trust you.
 Our own case studies at Zendesk Sell include statistics, testimonials, and what parts of our product have proved effective for our customers’ business.
 Case studies need to be related to your customer’s industry.

 Example: A specific case study on our website, our DigiMapps study, includes the percentage boost in monthly sales growth that the company experienced after using Sell.
 It’s a real-world, practical example of our product in action.

 Distribution: The best way to use case studies is to pull interesting statistics and analytics for reps to casually share with prospects during the sales process.
 Also post on your website.

 Ebooks are a type of long-form content and go more in-depth than blog posts.
 Ebooks act as a free resource for prospects.
 Create ebooks around topics that are helpful to specific sets of customers and then incorporate your own product as examples.
 Information should be high-level rather than fluffy reading.
 This is specialized content that strengthens your company’s credibility, so be an expert on the topics you are presenting.
 The design should also be aesthetically pleasing.